 The Judge Daniel M. Friedman Appellate Advocacy Lecture

 Within the Association, the Committee will pursue a prestigious annual lecture in the field of appellate advocacy, which will be known as the Judge Daniel M. Friedman Appellate Advocacy Lecture (the “Lecture”).
 The Lecture will be held at a judicial, academic or other appropriate venue, together with an informal reception.
 The speaker at the Lecture will be a prominent jurist, practitioner, academic or other person in a related field.
 The Committee would discuss and develop recommendations for the Lecture each year, and event details would be subject to the usual approval, timing, and support practices within the Association.

-More information about the Lectures and a recording of the first one on November 16, 2012 can be found here.
+More information about the Lectures and recordings can be found here.